Dharma Bhakta Mathema

 Dharma Bhakta Mathema (1909—1941) was a professional body builder as well as a founding member of Praja Parishad.
 He introduced modern body building techniques in Nepal, but had gained popularity for his contribution to the Nepalese struggle for freedom against the autocracy of the Rana dynasty.
-He was killed during the freedom movement, and he is duly recognized as one of the four martyrs of Nepal of the Rana era.
+He was killed during the freedom movement, and is duly recognized as one of the four martyrs of Nepal of the Rana era.

 Early life

-Dharma Bhakta Mathema was born of a Newar family in Kathmandu in 24 September 1909 (9 Ashoj 1966 BS).
+Dharma Bhakta Mathema was born to a Newar family in Kathmandu in 24 September 1909 (9 Ashoj 1966 BS).
 His father Adi Bhakta Mathema held a government office as a Subba during the Rana rule.
 He often went to India to purchase things for the Ranas.
 He met learned men in India and understood the importance of education.
 He received his basic education in Sanatan Madhyamik Vidhyalaya in Darjeeling, after which he went to the Scottish Church College in Calcutta to get an Intermediate in Arts (I.A.) degree.

 Bodybuilding

 Dharma Bhakta's physical appearance was described as thin, unhealthy and weak during his childhood, which caused other children to tease and bully him.
 This harassment motivated his body-building journey, as he joined a gym while in Calcutta.
 Constant physical exercise rapidly improved his health.
 He so excelled in bodybuilding that he was announced as "Shree Bengal" (which literally means "Mr. Bengal") in an all Bengal bodybuilding contest.

 After graduating with an I.A. degree from Scottish Church College, he married Uttara Devi from Biratnagar.
 He returned to Kathmandu and established a gym at his aunt Yamkumari Ray's house.
 Many youths of Kathmandu were attracted by the novelty of the gym.
 The gym attracted not only the commoners but also the Rana family and the police forces too.
 Once a troop of German soldiers had come to Nepal for a visit.
 He showed his body building tricks and exercises to them in the presence of Juddha Shumsher.

 Once during the Ghode Jatra festival, he showed his bodybuilding prowess to the people in the presence of King Tribhuvan and the Rana family in Tundikhel.
-He made different bodybuilding poses and performed many test of strength.
+He made different bodybuilding poses and performed many tests of strength.
 An instance of such, was when he put a long rod on his back and told three to four persons on each side of the rod to hang.
 He was then jumping and lifting with those people.
 In another instance, he lied down on the ground and told a person to hammer his chest with a hammer.
-People were amazed that he was unharmed.
-People could not believe that a man could be so strong.
+People were amazed that a man could be so strong.
 King Tribhuvan was also greatly impressed by his feat, so much so such that he was appointed as his physical instructor.